MOQ & Lead Time

 Frequently Asked Questions

-In some cases, lower quantities may be possible for initial orders, depending on design type and production setup.
+In some cases, lower quantities may be possible for initial orders, depending on lace type, material availability, and production setup.